airtai/faststream/.faststream_gen/getting-started/serialization/decoder.md

         ...
     ```

-Also, you are able to reuse the original decoder function by using next signature
+Alternatively, you can reuse the original decoder function with the following signature:

 === "Kafka"
     ``` python